 1. Warsaw is a place you can go out with 25 euro or less

-So i paid in Total 25 euro for a night out.
+Paid in Total 25 euro for a night out.

-Offcourse buying the beers in zabka instead of the bar was going to cost me 4 euro.
-Also if i was eating Kebab instead of the burger it was going to cost me only 3 euro.
+Offcourse buying the beers in Zabka instead of the bar was going to cost me 4 euro.
+Also if I was eating Kebab instead of the burger it was going to cost me only 3 euro.

 The frugal traveler can cut loose here and live in nice hotels and eat in decent restaurants.

-2. The climat is much better
+2. The climate is much better

 I can't forget the cold nights that you need to make a shower.
 Freezing in your own home.
 The cold was passing through the bones and there was no way to get and stay warm the whole night.